Rider-7/odin-tic-tac-toe/README.md

 A client-side tic-tac-toe SPA using HTML5, CSS and JS without any frameworks.

 ## How to Play
-Use the link below to play!
+Use the following link to play!
 GitHub Pages link: https://rider-7.github.io/odin-tic-tac-toe/

 ## Features